Rayweb/StonesGame/README.md

 # StonesGame [![Build Status](https://api.travis-ci.org/Rayweb/StonesGame.png?branch=master)](https://travis-ci.org/Rayweb/StonesGame) [![codecov](https://codecov.io/gh/Rayweb/StonesGame/branch/master/graph/badge.svg)](https://codecov.io/gh/Rayweb/StonesGame)[![Maintainability](https://api.codeclimate.com/v1/badges/6c452118dad5c8e5266a/maintainability)](https://codeclimate.com/github/Rayweb/StonesGame/maintainability)![Heroku](https://heroku-badge.herokuapp.com/?app=stones-game-java)

-Bol Stones Game in Java using Spring boot
+Stones Game in Java using Spring boot

 ## Board Setup
 Each of the two players has his six pits in front of him.
 To the right of the six pits, each player has a larger pit.
 In each of the six round pits are put six stones when the game starts.